kevinburke/google-oauth-handler/README.md

 Create an Authenticator and then insert it as middleware in front of any resources you want to protect behind Google login, via authenticator.Handle.
-Handle will call the next middleware with (w, r, *Token), which you can use to make requests to the Google API.
+Handle will call the next middleware with (w, r, *Auth), which you can use to make requests to the Google API.

 The Authenticator handles the OAuth workflow for you, redirecting users to